GriffinSchneider/Logs/Pods/SwiftyDropbox/README.md

             case .pathWrite(let writeError):
                 print("WriteError: \(writeError)")
-                // you can handle each `WriteError` case like the `DeleteError` cases above case .other:
+                // you can handle each `WriteError` case like the `DeleteError` cases above case .tooManyWriteOperations:
+                print("Another write operation occurring at the same time prevented this from succeeding.") case .tooManyFiles:
+                print("There are too many files to delete.") case .other:
                 print("Unknown")
             }
         case .internalServerError(let code, let message, let requestId):
             ....
             ....
-            // a not route-specific error occured
+            // a not route-specific error occurred
         ....
         ....
         ....